 Artists cannot be gone from the Program for more than 3 days over the course of their month-long residency.
 We ask that if you must be gone, it not be in the first days of the residency.

 Overnight guests are not allowed.
 We can recommend local accommodations.

 Pets are not allowed.
 Exceptions are made only for registered service animals.

 Be advised that due to our rural location, we share our home with wild critters of all sorts, from deer and rabbits to snakes and spiders.

 Artists should be able to practice their work independently without assistance and provide their own materials and tools.
 We have a small workshop onsite.
-If you foresee your practice requiring use of a shop or shop materials, please call the Barn Shop at (650) 747-0202 and leave a message for the Facilities Manager, Tim DeVoe, to discuss what is, and isn’t, available for your use.
+If you foresee your practice requiring use of a shop or shop materials, please call the Barn Shop at (650) 747-0202 and leave a message for the Ranch Director, Tim DeVoe, to discuss what is, and isn’t, available for your use.

 Core shop tools available to artists: 15” drill press, jet bandsaw, 2 table saws, chop saw, 3 welders (gas, arc, mig*), wood lathe, router, large compressor and air tools, pottery kiln, 2 pottery wheels (electric, manual), sewing machine. *With permission only.